 The haunting view from the saddle was predominated by the rain mist and low cloud, visibility was rather poor.
 Although there were many motorists foolishly driving around with no lights on and at speed.

 Personally, I must have looked like a Christmas tree, with all my lights flashing.
 I had two to my rear including one on my helmet and two at the front.
 I just wanted to be seen and respected as a road user, as one could not be too complacent, when out cycling.
 I wasn’t prepared to take any chances no matter at what cost.
 I was aware of the staggering amount of deaths on Thai roads and I didn’t want to be another statistic.

-Eventually in a soaked, drenched state I reached Ranong, after counting the kilometres down.
-On entering the town, I saw at the other side of the road a wrought iron structure of a mini Eiffel Tower, or maybe it was Blackpool one.
+Eventually, in a soaked, drenched state, I reached Ranong, after counting the kilometres down.
+On entering the town, I saw on the other side of the road a wrought iron structure of a mini Eiffel Tower, or maybe it was Blackpool one.